-Coming up with the perfect content marketing idea can often be difficult.
+Coming up with perfect content marketing ideas for manufacturing companies can often be difficult.
 But, if you know where to look for inspiration, ideas are actually everywhere.
-Below are some tactics to help you and your team find success in content marketing.
+Below are some tactics to help you and your team find success in content marketing for industrial companies.

-Regular team brainstorming sessions are a great way to gather a broad range of creative ideas from employees throughout the company.
+Remember the value of a human connection.
+Team brainstorming sessions are a great way to get inspired from other people and gather a broad range of creative ideas.
 To run a productive brainstorming session, you’ll need at least two participants to generate ideas either in person or online through video calling technology.

-Once you’ve established a time for the session to occur, invite members who have no previous familiarity with the project, as well as the direct project team, to get extra input.
-Including people who don’t have any preconceptions about the project incorporates fresh perspectives and creative ideas – just be sure to outline the parameters before starting the session.
+Once you’ve established a time for the session, invite members who have no previous familiarity with the project, as well as the direct project team, to get extra input.
+Including people who don’t have any preconceptions about the project incorporates fresh perspectives and creative ideas — just be sure to outline the parameters before starting the session.

 Once the brainstorming session is underway, keep the following items in mind: